guruahn/vue-google-oauth2/README.md

 ```

 ## Additional Help
+Do refer to this [sample login page HTML file](https://github.com/simmatrix/vue-google-auth/blob/master/sample.html).

-If you are curious of how the entire Google sign-in flow works
+If you are curious of how the entire Google sign-in flow works, please refer to the diagram below
 ![Google Sign-in Flow](http://i.imgur.com/BQPXKyT.png)